Simpson Victor Mutambanengwe

 Justice Mutambanengwe was appointed ZEC chairperson on March 31, 2010 in terms of Constitutional Amendment Number 19 (Act 1 of 2009), which was a result of the Global Political Agreement.
 He took over from Justice George Chiweshe who was later appointed Judge President of the High Court.

-Mutambanengwe resigned from the Zimbabwe Electoral Commission on 11 February 2013 a few months before the referendum on the draft Constitution and harmonised elections slated for this year.
+Mutambanengwe resigned from the Zimbabwe Electoral Commission on 11 February 2013 a few months before the referendum on the draft Constitution and harmonised elections slated for 2013.
 Mutambanengwe resigned on health reasons.

 However, Government sources interviewed at the time of Mutambanengwe's resignation said that he was allegedly pushed out of ZEC for his outspokenness and independent views by a Zanu-PF faction that viewed him as a danger to their political survival ahead of the 2013 elections.
 Sources said Mutambanengwe was summoned to the Ministry of Justice which was then under Patrick Chinamasa and forced to immediately step down purportedly on health grounds.
-The Zimbabwe Independent reported that Mutambanengwe had no known medical condition that has troubled him in the last two years or been admitted to a medical institution at the time of his resignation.
-Another source said the resignation was timed to coincide with the announcement of the date of the referendum.
-At the time Chinamasa did not comment on the allegations.
+The Zimbabwe Independent reported that Mutambanengwe neither had a known medical condition that were troubling him in the last two years nor had he been admitted to a medical institution at the time of his resignation.
+Another source revealed that the resignation was timed to coincide with the announcement of the date of the referendum.
+Chinamasa did not comment on the allegations.

 Liberation war contribution